 It’s very important to make your supporters feel comfortable and confident.
 Trust is the essential ingredient when it comes to giving, especially online.

-By making the process as transparent as possible and answering all of your supporters’ questions, you’ll have them feeling ready to confidently donate to your nonprofit.
+By making the process as transparent as possible and answering all of your supporters’ questions, you’ll build trust and credibility and increase the chances of your supporters feeling confident enough to donate to your nonprofit.

-Keep text to a minimum and format this concise yet meaningful text so it’s easy to read.
-Bold or underline important instructions so donors don’t miss out on key information (or try changing the font size or color like MAP International does, as seen below).
+For example, bold or underline important instructions so donors don’t miss out on key information (or try changing the font size or color like MAP International does, as seen below).